gdcc/dataverse_tests/README.md

 If you have added a test, fixed a bug, improved the documentation or contributed in any other way to this, please don't forget to create a Pull Request, so the work can be shared with the rest of the Dataverse community.
 Thank you!

 * Add tests: simply add a pytest function, class or module to the existing structure inside `tests/`.
-* Add test data: tell us, if you have publicly available test data!
+* Add test data: tell us, if you have publicly available test data.
+We at AUSSDA will try to make our own test data public as soon as possible.

 ## Resources